+Your gift will not directly purchase inventory or supplies but will rather be designated toward HOPE’s work in that region.
 HOPE International reserves the right to allocate 10 percent of all designated gifts toward administrative expenses.

 Bustling with customers, Mamola’s house is a center of activity in her Dominican community.
 Neighbors gather to purchase staples from her colmado, a small convenience store she operates from her front room.
 Every other week, members of Mamola’s community bank meet in her home to fellowship, study Scripture, and repay their loans.

 Mamola has been involved in business since she was young, learning the importance of hard work from her father.
 Widowed with five children and 12 grandchildren of her own, Mamola hopes to pass on this legacy of industry and ingenuity.

 In 2008, Mamola took out a $177 loan from Esperanza International, HOPE’s local partner, to expand her business buying and reselling dishes.
 Realizing her community would benefit more from groceries, Mamola used subsequent loans to open and expand her colmado.
 “I started with everything,” she remembers.
 “Just a tiny bit, but a little of everything.”
 As her store has grown, she stocks her shelves with larger quantities of rice, coffee, fruit, sugar, and other staples.

 Mamola appreciates Esperanza’s biblical teachings, especially the opportunity to pray together.
 She says she has learned more about her faith through her community bank’s time in the Word: “The Lord is my God; He is my everything, because He is the one that helps me.”